F

 Business Alignment

-Application Security aligns with the business of making software by participation in existing development channels.
+Security aligns with the business of making software by participation in existing development channels.
 This means abandoning the "shovel-left" anti-pattern in favor of clearer communication and earlier collaboration.

 Participation over Assessment